openshift-instruqt/instruqt/instruqt-tracks/building-quarkus-app-consuming-microsoftsql-server-running-on-redhat-enterprise-linux/03-quarkus-project/assignment.md

-When the webpage successfully arrives on the browser we need to check if the API’ are working or not.
+When in the terminal you will get the output like shown above.
+You are good to go for API testing.

+**Open Terminal 2**

 Let's install http cli